ATNoG/rigourous-devprivops-docs/content/internals/yaml_to_triples.md

 <http://example.org/my_id> <http://example.org/property> "a"
 ```

-Notice how the `id` property is not itself turned into a triple, but its value is used as the object's identiier instead.
+Notice how the `id` property is not itself turned into a triple, but its value is used as the object's identifier instead.
-Also of note is that identifiers' spaces are internally turned into `_`, however, this has no reprecutions on YAML configurations, only
+Also of note is that the identifiers' spaces are turned into `_`, however, this has no repercussions on YAML configurations, only when writing queries.

 When a property has an identifier for an object, it can be written with the shorthand format `[abbrev]:id`, where `abbrev` is the optional abbreviation of the URI base of the identifier, and `id` is the identifier.